bigsea-ufcg/bigsea-loadbalancer/loadbalancer/service/heuristic/doc/cpu_capacity.md

 ## Parameters

-- cpu_ratio: (Float) The ratio of number of cpus cores to take in consideration if the hosts are overloaded.
+- `cpu_ratio`: (Float) The ratio of number of cpus cores to take in consideration if the hosts are overloaded.
-- wait_rounds: (Integer) Number of executions of the heuristic that each instance has to wait before be migrated again.
+- `wait_rounds`: (Integer) Number of executions of the heuristic that each instance has to wait before be migrated again.

 ## Algorithm